How to Import Data from an Existing PostgreSQL Database into ServBay

 /Applications/ServBay/tmp

 .
-Use thepsql
+Connect using thepsql

-client tool to connect:bashpsql -U postgres -h /Applications/ServBay/tmp postgres
+client:bashpsql -U postgres -h /Applications/ServBay/tmp postgres

 1-U postgres